NilPointer-Software/bdfd-wiki/src/bdscript/onlyForRoles.md

 # $onlyForRoles
-The command can only executed by the provided roles.
+The command can only executed by the provided roles (uses role names).

 ## Usage
 ```